 We wondered if he would ever be able to eat normally.
 At the time he had a button fitted in his stomach to allow tube feeding.
 When he was five years old, Emile started to eat and finally this year he had his button removed, as he is now eating enough on his own.
 I remember the weekend that Emile came to stay with us and ate a whole plate of spaghetti.
-For Jackie and I, it was an incredible event and even now when I sit at the table and see him eat, there is a silent cry of thanks that wells up inside me.
+For Jackie and I, it was an incredible event, and even now when I sit at the table and see him eat, there is a silent cry of thanks that wells up inside me.
 Thank you God, thank you Father for ALL you have done in his life.

-God has been so faithful and although Emile faces many challenges, we know that God has been true to His word when He said he would not take us out of the situation, but He would lead us through it.
+God has been so faithful, and although Emile faces many challenges, we know that God has been true to His word when He said he would not take us out of the situation, but He would lead us through it.

 Did I ever doubt?
 I can honestly say I do not think I did.
 However, there have been times that have been overwhelming.
-Seeing someone you love in so much pain is devastating and stressful and yet even through pain, God has been there.
+Seeing someone you love in so much pain is devastating and stressful, and yet even through pain, God has been there.

-On one occasion I felt God tell me to ‘talk to the mountain’ and so sitting with Emile as he was in his hospital bed, I asked if he could feel any pain.
-He said yes and I told him that in Jesus’ name, he could tell the pain to go.
+On one occasion, I felt God tell me to ‘talk to the mountain’, and so sitting with Emile as he was in his hospital bed, I asked if he could feel any pain.
+He said yes, and I told him that in Jesus’ name, he could tell the pain to go.
 As we prayed and Emile told the pain to leave his body, I wish I could have taken a photograph, as a huge smile lit up his face.
-Even now, several years later, our daughter tells us that Emile will shout out, ‘Pain, go, in Jesus name!’
+Even now, several years later, our daughter tells us that Emile will shout out ‘Pain, go, in Jesus name!’

-His simple faith has been such a blessing to us and God has spoken to us so many times.
+His simple faith has been such a blessing to us, and God has spoken to us so many times.

-On another occasion, I was with Emile at a physiotherapy appointment, to help correct a malformation in his thumb.
+On another occasion, I was with Emile at a physiotherapy appointment to help correct a malformation in his thumb.
 The physiotherapist explained that in order to get the thumb into the right position, they would need to ‘stretch and pull’.
 This would be a repeated process until eventually the thumb stayed in a more natural position.
-It would not be pleasant but as the physiotherapist explained, ‘when the thumb stays in the right position, we will know we have won’.
+It would not be pleasant, but as the physiotherapist explained, ‘when the thumb stays in the right position, we will know we have won’.

 It spoke to me so clearly of how God works in our lives.
-Sometimes our lives and purposes need to be realigned and we need divine physiotherapy to put us into the right position.
-It is rarely a pleasant experience, but God uses this stretching and pulling, to shape us into the people he wants us to be.
+Sometimes our lives and purposes need to be realigned, and we need divine physiotherapy to put us into the right position.
+It is rarely a pleasant experience, but God uses this stretching and pulling to shape us into the people He wants us to be.

 Today, as we look back on all God has done in Emile’s life so far, we are overwhelmed and so very grateful.
-There is much physical healing still to be done in Emile’s life, but we know that the God who has brought us this far, will continue to see us through.
+There is much physical healing still to be done in Emile’s life, but we know that the God who has brought us this far will continue to see us through.